 I had so many creative plans for this staycation.
 Then, at some point last week, I stopped doing anything productive.
 I read an entire book in one sitting, and I hiked.
 I don’t regret it.

 I finished a piece for the upcoming group art show.
 I was trying to skip the photo stage and create something from inspiration.
 I spent a lot of time stitching on it.
-I enjoyed the process as it was very meditative, but am not thrilled with the product.
-I’m not sure what I would do differently.
+I enjoyed the process as it was very meditative.
 It is too big for my barnwood shadow box frames, so I had to order a new one.
-I’m tempted to try to make something else instead of submitting this, but I’m not sure that’s realistic.
-I think it’s fine but I wish it were better.
+This turned out pretty much how I imagined it.

 I tried felting angora yesterday, as an experiment, and it was a disaster.